stevecj/map_with_indifferent_access/README.md

 A wrapper around Hash that treats string and symbol keys as interchangeable.

-Note:
-This gem is in early development stages and does not yet behave as described here.
+Note that this gem is still in early development stages and does not yet have any released versions.

 Behaves similarly to HashWithIndifferentAccess from ActiveSupport, but with the following differences.